saptarshibasu/aws-study/README.md

 * A **Bastion host** is a special purpose computer specially designed to withstand attacks.
 The computer usually hosts a single application, e.g. a proxy server, and all other services are removed or limited to reduce the threat to the computer.
 It is hardened in this manner primarily due to its location and purpose which is either on the outside of a firewall or in a demelitarized zone (DMZ) and usually involves access from untrusted networks or computers
 * A **NAT** Gateway is used to provide internet traffic to the private subnet
 * A **Bastion host** is used to administer the EC2 instances in the private subnet using SSH or RDP
-* Traditionally, multiple users can connect to a **Bastion host** either by sharing a key pair, or by adding the private keys of each user in the authorized keys of the bastion host.
+* Traditionally, multiple users can connect to a **Bastion host** either by sharing a key pair, or by adding the public keys of each user in the authorized keys of the bastion host.
 A more secured way is to avoid key pairs and use EC2 Instance Connect which will allow the users connect to the bastion host based on IAM policies attached to their IAM users or roles
 * **AWS Direct Connect** provides reliable, high throughput, dedicated and secure connection from the local data center to the AWS
 * A Corporare network can be connected to a VPC using a VPN over the internet or a VPN over **AWS Direct Connect**.
 VPN over Direct Connect is significantly more expensive than over internet
 * Using **AWS Direct Connect**, a dedicated private network connection between the AWS VPC and corporate network can be established